cyrilou242/cyrilou242.github.io/pages/git-cmds.markdown

     git rebase -i HEAD~3

 Effect: rerun the 3 last commits.
 Do: follow the interactive indication.
+Prefer `fixup` to `stash` to put one minor commit into another.
+Prefer `--force-with-lease` to `--force` when pushing.

 #### Rewrite commits